Testing

 TUI tests

-The Textual explorer has its own fixtures in tests/tui/conftest.py and is tested by driving the app through Textual's Pilot interface: mounting the app, sending key presses, switching tabs and views, and asserting on the rendered widget tree.
-These tests catch interaction regressions (a view that fails to switch, a query that inserts the wrong text) without a terminal.
+The Textual explorer has its own fixtures in tests/tui/conftest.py.
+Its tests drive the app through Textual's Pilot interface by mounting the app, sending key presses, switching tabs and views, and asserting on the rendered widget tree.
+They catch interaction regressions (a view that fails to switch, a query that inserts the wrong text) without a terminal.

 Writing tests